sowcow/ogden-german/README.md

 - Type it in german.
 - See if you typed it right.
 - Your score reflects that.
-- Draw some images right on the screen if you want.
 - Hit escape when you are ready to finish.
 - Review words by hovering mouse above them on the final screen.
+- Incorporate drawing and example sencences if it works for you.

+## Bugs

+- Drawings does not handle well browser window size changes so keep it same/maxed if you use the feature

-## Features
+## Other

-- The list of words is taken from Ogden's Basic English vocabulary (with omition of ~5 words).
+* The list of words is taken from Ogden's Basic English vocabulary (with omition of ~5 words).
-- Abundant list of translations has been automatically generated
+* Abundant list of translations has been automatically generated
-- Drawing images for words for yourself (pen pressure is not supported by browsers afaik)
+* Drawing images for words for yourself (pen pressure is not supported by browsers afaik)
-- Simple spaced repitition system
-- View example sentences and translations

-## Tradeoffs

 * The process may be less effective than the more demanding ones
 * Visual features make it not into accessibility
 * Requirement for the keyboard is a feature

-## Bugs

-- Drawings does not handle well browser window size changes so keep it same/maxed if you use the feature

 ## Spaced Repitition